mduvekot/writingclub/writingclub/What is a tool.md

 Tool (hammer): creative principle
 Utensil (table, cup); conservation
 Weapon: destruction

-Geiger uses Geräthe, Werkzeuge und Waffen, Carus Implements, Tools Weapons.
+Geiger uses the terms "Geräthe", "Werkzeuge" und "Waffen", Carus uses "Utensils", "Tools", "Weapons".

 It's interesting that today we use the word appliance for the machine equivalent of a utensil, a (domestic) implement.